arichtman/external-dns-opnsense/README.md

   for every record is way too much.
   Also it looks like there's no rejection of addHostOverride with same host+domain+type.
   That's no bueno cause we can't even rely on stubbing our toe and recovering.
+- It may be nice to compare our domain filter against `/unbound/diagnostic/listlocalzonse`.
+  But this is a nice-to-have.

 ## References